cscart/docs/en/user_guide/orders/order_statuses/index.rst

 That is how order statuses are assigned:

-* A customer places an order, and the order is placed with the *Incomplete* status which does not change the inventory.
+* A customer places an order, and the order is placed with the **Incomplete** status which does not change the inventory.

-* If the customer uses an offline payment method, the order status changes to *Open* until the store administrator assigns a different status to the order.
+* If the customer uses an offline payment method, the order status changes to **Open** until the store administrator assigns a different status to the order.

-* If the customer uses an online payment method, a positive response of the payment gateway will change the order status to *Complete*.
+* If the customer uses an online payment method, a positive response of the payment gateway will change the order status to *Processed*.
 If the response is negative, no new order will be created, and the customer will be offered to place the order again.

 ===============
 In This Section